Stephen Hasner | Personal Injury | December 18, 2020

 Each attorney has his or her own motivation for choosing the practice of law for a career.
 Many lawyers choose the legal field because of a genuine desire to help others.
 Other attorneys practice law because they genuinely want to serve justice.

-These attorneys can be found in every specialty but commonly work as public prosecutors, criminal defense, family law, and public policy.
+These attorneys can be found in every specialty but often work in government roles such as district attorneys or public defenders.
+Or, they may do private practice criminal defense, family law, or public policy work.
 Attorneys who are passionate about serving the community also frequently work for non-profits and government entities focusing on underserved populations.